 The coordinated cancer care programs at UF Health Shands Hospital provide patients with streamlined access to comprehensive and compassionate care, cutting-edge treatment options and novel clinical trials.

-Melanoma is a very the most dangerous type of skin cancer.
+Melanoma is the most dangerous type of skin cancer.
+It is also the rarest.
 It is the leading cause of death from skin disease.

 There are four major types of melanoma:

 - Superficial spreading melanoma is the most common type.
 It is usually flat and irregular in shape and color, with different shades of black and brown.
 It is most common in fair skin people.

 - Nodular melanoma usually starts as a raised area that is dark blackish-blue or bluish-red.
 Some do not have any color (amelanotic melanoma).